marknic/RaspberryPiraeus/src/3-worker/ReadMe.md

 3. ### Execute update/upgrade
-sudo apt-get update && sudo apt-get upgrade
+    sudo apt update && sudo apt -y upgrade

-4. ### Execute worker install script 1 (Install Docker)
+4. ### Execute worker install script 1 (Install Docker) - reboot after completion of the Docker install

-5. sudo reboot # (after reboot, you can test Docker install with "docker run hello-world"
+> After rebooting, you can test Docker install with "docker run hello-world"

-6. ### Execute worker install script 2 (disable swap, install kubeadm, update cmdline.txt)
+5. ### Execute worker install script 2 (disable swap, install kubeadm, update cmdline.txt)
 > Note: make sure you modify the script to use your master node IP address

-7. ### Execute kubeadm join command to join the node to the cluster
+6. ### Execute kubeadm join command to join the node to the cluster
 > This is the kubeadm join command structure.
 You will need the right token and certificate hash.
 > Those values come from the initial install of the kubernetes master node

 kubeadm join 192.168.2.101:6443 --token g3wux2.oc3vwunaXXXXXXXX \
     --discovery-token-ca-cert-hash sha256:XXXXXXXX237ca288c020b8c0XXXXXXXXdace23744e91028cd0bf1d5fXXXXXXXX

-8. ### The node should now be added to the cluster as a worker node
+7. ### The node should now be added to the cluster as a worker node
 > To verify, run 'kubectl get nodes' on the workers.
 Depending on how many nodes you've added, you should see something similar to this:
 #### pi@kub-master:~ $ kubectl get nodes
 | NAME       | STATUS | ROLES  | AGE | VERSION |